Tonks89/RoboND-Kinematics-Project/writeup_template.md

     print("delta_4 > pi")
 while(delta_4  < -pi):
     theta4 = theta4_prev + (delta_4  + 2*pi)
-    delta_4 = theta4 - theta4_prev #
+    delta_4 = theta4 - theta4_prev
     print("delta_4 < -pi")

+...

 ```

-To validate the results of this project the robot was tested in 10 pick and place operations (spawn location 1-9, # was repeated).
+To validate the results of this project the robot was tested in 10 pick and place operations (spawn locations 1-9, # was repeated).
 The results show that the robot is able to successfully pick and place the objects *#/10* times while following the desired end-effector trajectories.
 Click here, to see an example of a pick and place operation.

 However, there are a number of improvements that I still wish to implement:

 * Reduce unecessary end-effector rotations: Although I check for large and uncessary angular displacements, the robot still exhibits some unecessary rotations, especially in the beginning.
 I will keep checking and improving this part of the code.
 * In 2/10 occasions the orientation of the robot did not reach the desired end-effector pose at the dropping site.
 I still need to determine the cause of this.
-I noticed in both occasions my code for checking large angular displacements was executed, so I'll try to determine if the error happens here or somewhere else.
+I noticed in both occasions the code for checking large angular displacements was executed, so I'll try to determine if the error happens here or somewhere else.

 Other improvements I would like to make:
 * Optimize the code to make it faster